Emerging occupations typically are the result of:

 - size of the occupation.

-In Alberta, the C071: Information Systems Analysts and Consultants occupational group is expected to have a below-average annual growth of 1.5% from 2016 to 2020.
-In addition to job openings created by employment turnover, 212 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 2171: Information systems analysts and consultants occupational group is expected to have an above-average annual growth of 2% from 2019 to 2023.
+In addition to job openings created by employment turnover, 366 new positions are forecasted to be created within this occupational group each year.